Small Area Labour Markets

 COVID-19 impact on SALM estimates

-Unlike during the initial Covid lockdown and the Delta wave, however, the high rates of infection during the Omicron outbreak in the March quarter 2022 did not result in any lockdowns or travel restrictions (with the exception of Western Australia), while trading restrictions were eased.
-Clearly, however, workplace absences due to illness during Omicron also affected labour supply.
+Unlike during the initial lockdown and the 2021 outbreaks, however, the high rates of infection during the Omicron outbreak in first months of 2022 did not result in any lockdowns or travel restrictions (with the exception of Western Australia), while trading restrictions were eased.
+That said, workplace absences due to illness during Omicron also affected labour supply.

-- For example, the March quarter 2022 smoothed estimates reflect one quarter of generally robust labour market activity (with only occasional and limited lockdowns), one quarter where there was a sharp downturn in the labour market (due to the Delta outbreak) and two quarters of strong improvement in labour market conditions (as lockdowns ended and travel and trading restrictions eased).
+- For example, the June quarter 2022 smoothed estimates reflect one quarter where there was a sharp downturn in the labour market (due to the mid-2021 outbreak) and 3 quarters of significantly stronger labour market conditions (as lockdowns ended and travel and trading restrictions eased).

 Given both the large number of people who left the labour force at different times during the pandemic, and the lag from the smoothing process, care should be exercised when interpreting SALM data from the June quarter 2020 onwards.